accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

     * __Preempting__.
 It defines the strategies whether higher priority jobs should stop/pause lower ones to take up its resources.
 Besides job scheduling, preempting is also seen in transaction scheduling and deadlock resolving.
 It varies whether younger jobs should preempt older ones, or vice visa.
 The cost to preempt a long live transaction can be high.
 OCC can also be seen as first win jobs preempts slower ones, where frequent retry can cost high.

-There are a few design dimension to consider when designing resource scheduling.
+There are a few design dimensions to consider when designing resource scheduling.

   * __Job granularity__.
 Small jobs generally benefits resource schedule balance.
 Think randomly tossing balls into bins: the smaller and more balls, the balancer per bin's final ball count.
 The method is widely used for multi-core processing, i.e. async multi-stage pipeline.
 While small job granularity is beneficial, it costs metadata, increases IOPS, and disks still favor batches.